Bismarck, North Dakota: Government

-Bismarck operates under the city commission style of municipal government.
+Bismarck has operated under the city commission style of municipal government since 1909.
 Citizens elect a mayor and four commissioners on an at-large basis for terms of four years, with a limit of three consecutive terms.
 The commission exercises both legislative and executive powers, with each commissioner exercising oversight over several city departments.
-The mayor serves as president of the commission and has few powers over and above his fellow commissioners.
+The mayor serves as president and first among equals of the commission.

 The current mayor of Bismarck is Mike Schmitz.
 The city commission meets every second and fourth Tuesday of each month.

 Crime

 According to the Uniform Crime Report statistics compiled by the Federal Bureau of Investigation (FBI) in 2024, there were 210 violent crimes and 1,857 property crimes per 100,000 residents.
 Of these, the violent crimes consisted of 1 murder, 34 forcible rapes, 46 robberies and 129 aggravated assaults, while 191 burglaries, 1,476 larceny-thefts, 185 motor vehicle thefts and 5 acts of arson defined the property offenses.

-From September 2024 to August 2025: 124 aggravated_assault, 0 homicide, 33 rape, 34 robbery, 8 arson, 205 burglary, 1,283 larceny theft, and 132 motor vehicle theft by FBI Crime Data Explorer.
+From September 2024 to August 2025: 124 aggravated assault, 0 homicide, 33 rape, 34 robbery, 8 arson, 205 burglary, 1,283 larceny theft, and 132 motor vehicle theft by FBI Crime Data Explorer.